unibz-core/security-archimate/docs/Terminology.md

 <!-- TOC --><a name="likelihood"></a>
 ### 8. Likelihood

-> Definition...
+> A likelihood assignment describes the chances of occurrence of certain types of events or the chances of events to cause (or be followed by) other events.

-In ArchiMate, Likelihood is represented by an *Assessment* with the stereotype «Likelihood»...
+In ArchiMate, *Likelihood* is represented by an *Assessment* with the stereotype «Likelihood», which can be connected to an event or the triggering association between events.
+Since there is no sense in assigning likelihood to individual events, the likelihood assignment should be understood as describing regularities, so applicable to types of events.

-connected to a triggering association between Value Events or to a «ValueExperience»
+Events that prevent others from happening can be understood as negatively influencing the likelihood of the occurrence of the latter.

 **Examples:** XXXX.